kinvinjin/shopping-cart/README.md

 # shopping-cart

-The program is built in Java (17) and Spring boot.
+The program is built in Java ("17.0.3.1") and Spring Boot 2.
 It provides the function to calculate the cost of the orders with promotions.
 It exposes the REST API (/checkout) as enter point, referring to the example below for details.